AmrHMorsy/Hyper-Quicksort/README.md

 # Hyper-QuickSort
 This is an implementation of a parallel quicksort algorithm on a d-dimensional hypercube topology using MPI and C programming language.

+## Motivation

+The motivation behind this project is to explore the potentials of parallel sorting algorithms in a structured network topology, such as a d-dimensional hypercube.
+By utilizing MPI and C, this project aims to demonstrate the performance gains that can be achieved through parallel sorting, and how these gains scale with the dimensionality of the hypercube.

+## Features

+- QuickSort algorithm implementation
+- MPI for effective inter-process communication
+- Parallel execution in a d-dimensional hypercube topology
+- Written in the versatile and efficient C language

 ## Implementation

 This parallel quicksort algorithm takes advantage of the topology of a p process hypercube connected parallel computer.
 Let n be the number of elements to be sorted and $p = 2^d$ be the number of processes in a d -dimensional hypercube.
 Each process is assigned a block of $n \over p$ elements, and the labels of the processes define the global order of the sorted sequence.